 There is no liability for unpaid accumulated sick leave because the College has no obligation to pay sick leave upon termination or retirement.
 However, additional service credit for retirement pension benefits is given for accumulated sick leave upon retirement.

 K. Net Position - The College's net position is classified as follows:

-Investment in Capital Assets - This represents the College's total investment in capital assets.
+Net Investment in Capital Assets - This represents the College's total investment in capital assets, net of outstanding liabilities related to those capital assets.